iainvdw/fronteers-2016-notes/Fronteers 2016.md

 ## Big data, big impact - Lodewijk Nauta

 Not quite sure what to make of this.
+Business cases how they achieved visualising some data interactively and created projects based on that data.
+But  no real connection with front-end, except that they needed a front-end developer to "improve the charts visuals"...

+Visualising Metro occupancy so extra metro carts can be deployed when needed.

+Visualising crowdedness in certain areas of a restaurant using WiFI and Bluetooth position tracking.

 ## Scaling front-end development - Monika Piotrowicz
-"What is a FE developer?"
+"What is a front-end developer?"
-Valt tussen Design en App Dev, alhoewel de technieken van tegenwoordig steeds meer naar App Dev neigen.

-Buggy UI is _de_ reden waarmee je vertrouwen verliest van bezoekers.

-Mensen kunnen varieren in skillset in het spectrum tussen design en back-end.
+Front-end developers position themselves on a 'spectrum' between Design and App Development, though most new techniques today gravitate more towards App Development.

+A buggy UI is _the_ main reason you will lose trust from your visitors.
+Build a team and culture around quality and improve skills of people that accomplish this.

 ### Building a Craft
-* Language styleguides voor HTML CSS en JS
+* Setup language styleguides for HTML CSS and JS
-* Consistentie
-* Helpt nieuwe mensen onderdeel van het team worden
-* Vorm een mening over de keuzes

-Helpt je code accountable en predictable te zijn.

-Whitespace, naming conventions, architectuur.

-Standaardiseren van JS test patterns.

-Gebruik linting tools die zich aan die guide houden.

-Zorg ervoor dat je guide doorontwikkeld wordt en omarm nieuwe standaarden.
-Dit moet het voornamelijk makkelijker maken, als je het niet kan forceren, is het misschien niet de moeite waard om te controleren.

-Zorg voor code reviews waarbij je je team bewust maakt van de guide en code kwaliteit.
-Met code reviews en comments kan je discussies en leermomenten delen met het team.
-Dit bouwt een cultuur van feedback en delen van kennis.

-Styleguides hebben nut, mensen willen code schrijven van hoge kwaliteit.
+* This helps consistency in code
+* Helps new team members get familiar with coding standards
+* Form an opinion on why these choices are made

+This will help make your code accountable and predictable.

+At first, a team might decide on whitespace, then naming conventions, then architecture, etc.

+Standardise JS test patterns bases on the language styleguide and choose tools that help your team maintain quality and consistency.
+E.g. use linting tools for each language, agree on a JS test suite, etc.

+Keep developing and evolving your styleguide, embrace new standards and insights.
+Having a styleguide should make things easier.
+If something doesn't make it easier or if it's hard to enforce, it might not be worth it to control.

+Make sure code reviews happen often where you make members of your team aware of the guide and code quality.
+Code reviews and comments help creating discussions and learning opportunites for your team.
+This will build a culture of sharing knowledge and feedback.

+Styleguides are useful, people _want_ to write code of high quality.

 ### Pattern Libraries
-* Bouw een pattern, pas het op andere plekken toe.
-* Niet kopieren plakken, dan is niet onderhoudbaar.

-Responsive guidelines voor:
+* Build a pattern and apply this in certain areas in your application.
+* Don't make it a copy-paste library, it wouldn't be maintainable as code might digress from the library.

+Create responsive guidelines for:

 * Breakpoint defaults
 * Grids